Best Cheap Health Insurance in Utah (2025)

 Who has the best cheap health insurance in Utah?

-Silver health plans in Utah cost $599 per month on average.
-However, it's important to remember that nearly everyone who buys marketplace coverage in Utah qualifies for which lowers the average cost to $48 per month.
+Silver health plans in Utah cost $675 per month on average.
+However, it's important to remember that nearly everyone who buys marketplace coverage in Utah qualifies for discounts, which lower the average cost to $48 per month.

 What is the most popular health insurance in Utah?

-Select Health is the most popular health insurance company in Utah, selling 82% of all policies in the state.
+Intermountain Health, which owns Select Health, is the most popular health insurance company in Utah, selling 82% of all policies in the state.
 It has affordable rates and significantly fewer customer complaints compared to an average health insurance company of a similar size.

 Methodology

 Rates are for a 40-year-old with a Silver plan, unless otherwise noted.
-Other sources include S&P Global Capital IQ, NAIC (National Association of Insurance Commissioners) and the Utah Department of Health and Human Services.
+Other sources include S&P Global Capital IQ, the National Association of Insurance Commissioners (NAIC) and the Utah Department of Health and Human Services.

 Editorial note: The content of this article is based on the author's opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any of our network partners.